7 S’mores Hacks Made for Serious Marshmallow-Lovers

 If you ask us, summer doesn’t officially start until you take the first bite of a gooey, chocolatey s’more.
-While this campfire classic doesn’t need much help, we’re always open to ways to make them even better.
+While this campfire classic doesn’t need much help, we’re always open to easy ways to make them even better.
 These seven hacks will show you how to make the cooking process around the campfire easier, ways to dress up traditional s’mores for adventurous eaters, and tricks that will help you enjoy s’mores all year, even when the weather isn’t cooperating.
-Stock up on chocolate and grab an extra bag of marshmallows, because s’more season starts now!
+Stock up on chocolate, graham crackers, and grab an extra bag of marshmallows, because s’more season starts right now.

 1. Make Them Mini

 Say goodbye to sticky s'more fingers, because you can finish off these tiny treats in just one bite.
 Just use mini marshmallows and graham cracker squares instead of the full-size versions.
 You can also toast the marshmallows in your broiler, so no need to gather wood for a fire.
 Plus, dipping your mini s'mores in chocolate instead of stacking them with a chocolate square helps hold your dessert together better than regular-size s'mores (and you can decorate them with sprinkles!).

 2. Use Extendable Roasting Sticks

 When everyone crowds around the fire to start roasting their marshmallows, it’s easy to end up too far from the flames.
 These campfire roasting sticks ($11, Target) extend 30 inches to help you maneuver your marshmallow into exactly the right spot without having to get too close to the fire.
 When you’re done, each stick retracts to make storing them for the next bonfire much easier.

 3. Try Nutella